hydrogendeuteride/QuaternionEngine/docs/TROUBLESHOOTING.md

   - Confirm the `.spv` file changed (timestamp) and click “Reload Changed” in the Pipelines window.
   - Ensure you are editing the correct files referenced by `shaderPath()`.

+- GLSL error: `no such field in structure 'materialData': extra`
+  - Ensure `shaders/input_structures.glsl` defines `vec4 extra[14];` inside `GLTFMaterialData` to match C++ `MaterialConstants`.

+- Normals look inverted when using normal maps
+  - The engine expects +Y (green up) tangent-space normals.
+Flip the green channel in your texture if needed.

+- Tangent seams or artifacts
+  - Build with MikkTSpace enabled: `-DENABLE_MIKKTS=ON`.
+  - Check that your mesh has non-degenerate UVs.